 Burritos are a San Diego staple, whether you’re re-fueling after surfing or taking in a sunset from Windansea Beach.
 But to make it next-level local, you order a California burrito.
 Who actually invented this San Diego specialty is a hotly debated subject—some say it’s —but the components are the same: carne asada, guacamole, cheese, and French fries wrapped in a flour tortilla.
 If you want to try a different spin, in addition to offering a classic California burrito, is famous for their carne aside fries—a mound of crisp French fries topped with carne asada, guacamole, sour cream, and cheddar and cotija cheeses.

 There are more than 150 breweries (plus brew pubs and tastings rooms) in San Diego, but none have had a meteoric rise quite like Stone Brewing Co.
 Known for their bold, hoppy beers, Stone launched in 1996 with its sprawling location in Escondido that touts a one-acre beer garden, large patio, and a food menu that champions, local, organic ingredients.
-Beyond a second location in San Diego’s Liberty Station—which has a bocce court and summer move nights— they’ve expanded globally, too, most recently in Shanghai.
+Beyond a second location in San Diego’s Liberty Station—which has a bocce court and summer move nights— they’ve expanded globally, too, and you can find Stone beers in Asia, Europe, Australia and more.
 But they keep their recipe close to home, working with fellow San Diego-bred biz White Labs, a yeast producer that consults many breweries like Stone.

 It’s craft beer with a Mexican twist at San Diego’s only 100% Latino-owned brewery.
 Located in Barrio Logan, the city’s epicenter of Chicano culture, Border X shines with Mexican-flavored brews like the Horchata Golden Stout, Abuelita’s Chocolate Stout, and the Blood Saison.
 They also host events, like Taco Tuesday, cupcake and craft beer pairings, and lotería nights.